juliangut/slim-routing/README.md

 * `placeholders`, optional, array of regex/alias for path placeholders
 * `parameters`, optional, array of definitions of parameters, to be used in transformer
 * `transformer`, optional, reference to a ParameterTransformer instance that will be extracted from the container
+* `arguments`, optional, array of arguments to attach to the route
 * `middleware`, optional, array of middleware to be added to the route
 * `priority`, optional, integer for ordering route registration.
 The order is global among all loaded routes.
 Negative routes get loaded first (defaults to 0)